AI Agent Fundamentals: Why Most Agent Demos Fail (2026)

 What Is an AI Agent?

-A chatbot generates a single response.
-An AI agent takes actions in a loop — reasoning about what to do, using tools, observing results, and repeating until a goal is achieved.
+A chatbot generates a single response and stops.
+An AI agent operates in a loop — reasoning about what to do next, using tools to take action, observing the result, and repeating until a goal is achieved.

 Chatbot: User → LLM → Response